linagora/tmail-flutter/README.md

   <summary>Read more...</summary>
 That is a good question! **IMAP** is THE ubiquitous protocol people use to read their emails, THE norm.

-Yet **IMAP** had been designed in another age, which resulted in a chatty patchwork of extensions. **IMAP** lacks decent synchronisation primitives to address real-time challenges modern mobile fleet requires, it consumes a lot of bandwith, requires a lot of roundtrips which means high latency.
+Yet **IMAP** had been designed in another age, which resulted in a chatty patchwork of extensions. **IMAP** lacks decent synchronization primitives to address real-time challenges modern mobile fleet requires, it consumes a lot of bandwidth, requires a lot of round trips which means high latency.

 We are not alone to say this!
 Big players of the field started their own [proprietary](https://developers.google.com/gmail/api) [protocols](https://docs.microsoft.com/en-us/exchange/clients/exchange-activesync/exchange-activesync?view=exchserver-2019) to address IMAP flaws, and inter-operable standard was yet to be found...